Powerful typhoon Faxai in direct hit on Tokyo

 Television footage showed a huge roof collapsing at a gasoline station in Tateyama, south of Tokyo, with pumps crushed underneath.

-Faxai was likely to cause havoc with the Monday morning commute in Tokyo as train operators were forced to suspend major lines until at least 8.00am.
+Faxai was likely to cause havoc with the Monday morning commute in Tokyo, as train operators were forced to suspend major lines until at least 8am local time.

 "We need to inspect tracks and check if there is any damage as the typhoon is expected to pass through the region overnight," a train company spokesman told AFP.